cell-os/cell-os/docs/cli.md

 ```

 This is likely caused by an outdated version of [jmespath](http://jmespath.org/), a dependency of awscli.
+** We recommend setting a Python virtualenv in order to isolate (chroot) cell dependencies to avoid conflicts**
 Please check that you run the latest awscli with a good version of jmespath

     $ python -c "import jmespath; print jmespath.__version__"